minkkinen/scenarios-as-reactive-sequences/Causal_mechanisms_What_differentiates_analytic__.md

 According to \citet[][291]{Abell_2004}, the notion of singular causality is appropriate for narrative explanation because it recognises the transformative power of human actions, both individual and collective.

 There are various definitions of mechanisms but the general idea is usually the same: opening the 'black box' of causal explanation and explaining *how* certain phenomena bring about other phenomena \citep{Hedstr_m_2010}.
 In reactive sequences, this means having a theoretical explanation for the connections between the nodes in the event sequence.
+Each step is either a necessary or sufficient condition for the next step \citep{mahoney2000path}.
 A sequence of events is thus at the same time a sequence of causal mechanisms.

-Necessary and sufficient conditions (Mahoney)

 For scenario building, an important point is that mechanism-based explanations make predicting outcomes problematic.
 Mechanisms allow explanation but not prediction, because we cannot know with certainty which mechanisms will be activated in a particular situation \citep{Hedstr_m_2010}.
 Narrative explanation: chain of linked events leading to a conclusion that is not predictable \citep[][289]{Abell_2004}.
 This means that scenario analysts need to consider the entire chain rather than jumping to the outcome (a structural description of the future).